Postal Service finds, delivers grandfather's ashes that had been lost

 “Oh my God, we’re relieved and exhausted,” said Helfner, noting that she had spent a worrisome few days making calls, filing a claim and fearing that she had failed in her grandfather’s wish to be buried beside his wife.

-Helfner said a separate smaller keepsake urn, containing a small amount of the ashes, is still lost and that the post office continues to search for it.
+Helfner said a separate smaller keepsake urn, containing a small amount of the ashes, is still lost.
+A Postal Service spokesman said the search is continuing.

+"A container with remains was delivered in person this morning to the family.
+There is a continued search for a second container which was in the same box," said spokesman Xavier C. Hernandez on Tuesday.

 Last week, Helfner had shared her story with several media outlets.
 She said she was distraught and angry over the loss as well as what she felt was the cold way in which the federal agency handled the matter.